-The long-term goals of FHI include expansion to a women’s house and acquisition of “transitional housing” where clients can temporarily reside while re-establishing productive lives that include shared faith support, employment, educational activities, and reconnection with healthy family relationships.
+FHI’s goal is to provide “transitional housing” where clients can temporarily reside while re-establishing productive lives that include shared faith support, employment, educational activities, and reconnection with healthy family relationships.

 Freedom House Inc. is a non-profit Christ-centered substance abuse recovery and rehabilitation program utilizing a combination of personal accountability studies and evidence-based behavior modification programs, recognized by SAMHSA’s National Registry of Evidence-based Programs and Practices (NREPP) and the Idaho Department of Corrections, in the context of the Gospel of Jesus Christ, in a safe, sober and welcoming environment.
 It is our hope that clients will leave Freedom House with lives radically changed through a personal relationship with Jesus Christ, with the power to defeat the bondage of addiction, and with the potential to live the abundant life that God has intended.

 Clients accepted into the Freedom House Substance Abuse Recovery and Rehabilitation Program will be typically, but not exclusively, men and women court-ordered to Freedom House as an alternative to incarceration, drug court or supervised probation.
 Consequently, close coordination between Freedom House leadership and local Probation and Parole officers will be maintained to ensure client accountability.

 Guests will be in a residential program house, men in Bethesda and women in Sweet Magnolia, where they will begin the path to recovery through SAMHSA’s National Registry of Evidence-based Programs and Practices (NREPP) and IDOC recognized, evidence-based cognitive behavior modification and personal accountability counseling programs presented from a biblical perspective.
 In addition, in-depth biblical teaching and training will also be provided.